 More than one oranges is (not are) here.

-In the first statement, the answer is “are” not is because two attracts are but in the second statement, the correct option is, “is” not are because one attracts is.
+In the first statement, the answer is “are” not because two attracts are but in the second statement, the correct option is, “is” not because one attracts is.
 Note: Do not think because more than one means at least two, that you will use a plural verb after, no, you will use a singular verb – the 24 rules of concord.

 Rule 11